-As emphasized in McKinsey's recent survey, skills gaps and capability constraints are a big issue in the automotive industry, with the challenge of attracting, developing and retaining talent now 'more critical than ever'.
+As emphasized in a recent automotive talent study, skills gaps and capability constraints are a big issue in the automotive industry.
+Employers are faced with the challenge of attracting, developing and retaining talent.

-Working with an HR solutions partner can give you access to a range of data and intelligence on what jobseekers in the automotive industry are looking for, which in turn can inform your efforts to recruit and retain high-level talent.
+Working with an automotive HR solutions partner can give you access to a range of data and intelligence on what jobseekers in the automotive industry are looking for, which can inform your efforts to recruit and retain high-level talent.